-- 9. The USA-based Society for Mining, Metallurgy, and Exploration, Inc. (SME) published its first edition of the SME Valuation Standards in January 2016 and the USA-based International Institute of Mineral Appraisers (IIMA) has approved the adoption of a set of valuation standards based on the Template. - 10.
-In 2017 the IVSC published its latest edition, supplanting the 2013 edition.
-Therefore, this Third Edition of the IMVAL Template has been updated to reference the IVSs 2017 Edition.
+- 8. In July 2016, the IMVAL Template was first published and was updated in 2018 as the third version of the IMVAL Template. - 9.
+The USA-based Society for Mining, Metallurgy, and Exploration, Inc. (SME) published its first edition of the SME Valuation Standards in January 2016.
+The USA-based International Institute of Mineral Appraisers (IIMA) adopted the Second Edition of the Template in 2015 and subsequently formally adopted the Third Edition. - The First and Second Editions of the IMVAL Template referenced the IVSs 2013 edition and the Third Edition referenced the IVSs 2017 Edition.
+This Fourth Edition of the IMVAL Template has been updated to reference the IVSs which came into force on January 1, 2020.